 Alternate route: Route 295 N to I-195 E to Exit 16A.

 Hurricane Harbor water park requires separate admission from the theme park.
 Combo passes are available.
 Reduced price for children (under 54").
 3 and under are free.
 Discounted tickets are often available online at Six Flags Great Adventure's official Web site.
-Season pass tickets include admission to all Six Flags parks.
-The safari is included in admission to the theme park.
+Season passes and the chain’s membership program include admission to all Six Flags parks.